 4. It can be stressful

-5. It is high in red meat
+5. High in red meat

 Foods allowed on the carnivore diet: